zuetesei/notetaker/README.md

 # Module 11: Express.js Note Taker

 ## Description
-The challenge is to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
-For this challenge, my job was to build the back end, connect the given front end, and then deploy the entire application to Heroku.
+The challenge was to create the backend framework for an application called Note Taker that can be used to write and save notes.
+This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+There is an added functionality to delete notes as well.
+This application is deployed using heroku at https://notetaker-zue.herokuapp.com/notes.

 ## Table of Contents
 - [User Story](#user-story)